 According to Article 5 of the regulation, your learning project must include the following information:

 Even with the 2019 regulation, you do not have to change your educational approach.
 You are not required to use Quebec’s Progression of Learning, which is a complement to the Quebec Education Program.
 You do have to provide to your child “varied and stimulating activities that aim to acquire overall knowledge and competency”.
-“Content aiming to reach the objectives included in the program of each subject has to be teached in a way to permit a learning progression equivalent to the one applicable by cycle in school”.
+“Content aiming to reach the objectives included in the program of each subject has to be taught to allow progress in learning equivalent to that applicable per cycle at school”.
 All this, while referring to the Quebec Education Program.

 You are not obligated to use a Quebec curriculum or exercise books, the choice of method belongs to you.
 Many parents use material not labeled as following the Education Department’s Progression of learning (program from another country, free learning from daily occupations, etc.), adding discussions or outings to better answer the required competencies.

 For more information, consult the page Annual evaluation.

 To illustrate how the learning activities are planned in time, according to your method, you can:

 Your project must be implemented by September 30th at the latest.
 If you do a lot of activities during the summer, you could, for example, indicate that you started implementing your project in June or that your project covers the period from June to June.
 If you indicate starting your year before September 30th, the DEM accepts receiving the requested documents on the same schedule as if you started on September 30th.

 You do not have to include information about individuals that contribute to the child’s learning.